Members

 © Personal archive

-Coordinator of the Young Writer’s Forum in the Cultural Informative Center Budo Tomović in Podgorica
+Coordinator of the Young Writers Forum in the Culture Information Center Budo Tomović in Podgorica

 Valentina Knežević (1978, Podgorica) acquired a degree in World literature and literary theory from the University of Belgrade Faculty of Philology.
 She worked as a cultural journalist for several Montenegrin media: the daily newspapers Publika, Radio 98 and Radio Television of Montenegro.
-Since 2012 she has been an editor of the literature program in the Cultural Informative Center Budo Tomović in Podgorica.
+Since 2012 she has been an editor of the literature program in the Culture Information Center Budo Tomović in Podgorica.
 She coordinates the work of the Forum of Young Writers community, whose members have been assembling since 2015.
-She is editor-in- chief of an annual literary festival LiTeritorija, founded in 2016.
+She is editor-in-chief of an annual literary festival LiTeritorija, founded in 2016.

 © Dado Ljaljević